 Virginia Commonwealth University, Department of Psychiatry, School of Medicine, is recruiting for an Assistant faculty position.
 The candidate will work in Dr. Amstadter’s research group, within the Virginia Institute for Psychiatric and Behavioral Genetics.
 They will work across a number of funded and non-sponsored research studies on traumatic stress.

 The candidate will also be expected to develop his or her own independent line of research.
 A doctoral degree in clinical psychology or another license eligible field is needed.
 Experience working with regulatory agencies (e.g., NIH, IRBs) is required, as is experience in psychiatric genetics.
 Grant writing experience is required, as is having a solid publication and presentation record.
 A successful history of grant funding is desired.
 Experience in conducting structured clinical diagnostic interviews focused on traumatic stress outcomes is necessary, and experience working with Veterans is highly valued.

-The 47th Behavior Genetics Annual Meeting will be held in Oslo, Norway, from June 28th to July 1st, 2017.
+The 47th Behavior Genetics Annual Meeting was held in Oslo, Norway, from June 28th to July 1st, 2017.

 Hayes, Inc., an internationally recognized leader in health technology research and consulting, is dedicated to the delivery of high-quality healthcare and improved outcomes through the integration of evidence into decision making and policy development.
 The unbiased information and comparative-effectiveness analyses we provide enable evidence-based decisions about acquiring, managing, and paying for health technologies.
 Our worldwide clients include hospitals, healthcare systems, government agencies, health plans, and employers.
 We currently seek a full-time Medical Research Analyst for our Genetics product line.